zabop/ndveye/readme.md

 Quite many reefs have been found!

 ## Further development
 There are some issues with the plugin, listed below.
 We welcome help with any of them, and we are curious to learn more about what else could be improved.
-Tell us: ndveye@protonmail.com.
+Open a Pull Request or contact us: ndveye@protonmail.com.
 - Hard to install.
 We aim to make the core code available from within QGIS.
 Steps to achieve this outlined [here](https://plugins.qgis.org/publish/).
 - Some users might find it hard to install dependencies, such as [astropy](https://docs.astropy.org/en/stable/) and [photutils](https://photutils.readthedocs.io/en/stable/).
 We don't yet see an easy and straightforward solution to this.
 - Background offset is currently assumed to be constant throughout the input.
 This doesn't have to be the case.
 This [photutils](https://photutils.readthedocs.io/en/stable/segmentation.html#source-extraction-using-image-segmentation) tutorial uses more advanced background handling.
 We found that this is not necessary to achieve most of our objectives with the plugin, but this might change.